xubingyue/avocadodb/Documentation/Books/Manual/Graphs/SmartGraphs/README.md

 #### Getting started

 First of all SmartGraphs *cannot use existing collections*, when switching to SmartGraph from an existing data set you have to import the data into a fresh SmartGraph.
-This switch can be easily achieved with [arangodump](../../Administration/Arangodump.md) and [arangorestore](../../Administration/Arangorestore.md).
+This switch can be easily achieved with [avocadodump](../../Administration/Avocadodump.md) and [avocadorestore](../../Administration/Avocadorestore.md).
-The only thing you have to change in this pipeline is that you create the new collections with the SmartGraph before starting `arangorestore`.
+The only thing you have to change in this pipeline is that you create the new collections with the SmartGraph before starting `avocadorestore`.

 * Create a graph